Book an Assembly Presentation

 Kick off Your Event with a Live Virtual Presentation!

-Through a dynamic live multimedia experience, students will hear Terry’s remarkable story and see how his legacy continues to fuel life-changing cancer research today.
+Through a dynamic, 40-minute, live multimedia experience, students will hear Terry’s remarkable story and see how his legacy continues to fuel life-changing cancer research today.
 These presentations are designed not only to educate and inspire—but to motivate students to take action by fundraising for critical cancer research.
 It’s a meaningful way to kick off or wrap up your school’s Terry Fox event, while connecting with schools nationwide in a shared spirit of compassion and community.

 Presentations are free of charge and suitable for all grade levels.
 In return, we encourage schools to honour Terry’s legacy by setting a bold and fun fundraising goal.